The Significance of the Berlin Airlift

-In the immediate aftermath of the Airlift, as the U.S. and the Soviet Union confronted one another more and more openly around the globe, the Airlift was seen first and foremost as a Western Victory in the Cold War.
+In the immediate aftermath of the Airlift, as the U.S. and the Soviet Union confronted one another more and more openly around the globe, the Airlift was seen primarily as a Western Victory in the Cold War.
 Even though nothing had really been achieved but the status-quo ante, the Soviet advance had been halted and this seemed like a vitally important victory at the time.
 The ideological fault-line now clearly ran through the heart of Germany, and Berlin had become an outpost of “Freedom” in a sea of totalitarian oppression.
 Not only had the Airlift preserved that outpost and beacon, the dramatic and unwavering preference of the Berliners for Freedom over Communism – even at the price of significant hardship – became legendary.
 RIAS, “a Free Voice of the Free World,” seemed to embody this spirit as did the cabaret “The Islanders.”

 The decade and a half following the end of the Airlift was also a period in which West Germany attained reconciliation with the hereditary enemy France and was integrated into the Western system of Alliances, both military and economic.
 In those early years of the Federal Republic of Germany, Germany was “rehabilitated” and throughout this period the Airlift was remembered and valued as the catalyst for the transformation of the former German enemy into an Ally.

 But as a new generation came to maturity in the late 1960s, the Vietnam War tarnished America’s image as the defender of justice and freedom.
 Focus shifted to the negative aspects of the Airlift.
-It was conceded that the Airlift had saved two million civilians from being annexed into the Soviet Zone against their will, but it was also the cause of the – then apparently irrevocable – division of Germany.
+It was conceded that the Airlift had saved two million civilians from being annexed into the Soviet Zone against their will, but it was also seen as the cause of the – then apparently irrevocable – division of Germany.
 People noted that not only had enemies been turned into allies, but brothers had been turned into enemies.

 The Wall that by then ran through and surrounded Berlin was deadly and cruel.
 Voices were raised that said: well, yes, the Airlift seemed like a good thing at the time, but are we sure there wasn’t another way?
 Weren’t the Western Allies too quick to reject Soviet peace proposals, too quick to go their own way, too bigoted to give joint government a chance?
 Is it really better to be dead than Red?
-Indeed, is Real Existing Socialism really all that bad?
-After all East Germany has Day Care and Equality between the Sexes and only the Americans have ever used an Atom bomb….
+Indeed, is Real Existing Socialism all that bad?
+After all East Germany has Day Care and Equality between the Sexes and only the Americans have ever used an Atomic bomb….

 In short, the Airlift was again perceived as being on the “right” side of history.
 Rather than being a contributor to the division of Germany, the Airlift was credited with contributing to German reunification.
 It had furthermore ensured that there was a sovereign, independent and democratic Germany capable of playing an active role in international politics rather than an emasculated, satellite state dependent on outside help as in the case of the other colonies of the Soviet Union in Eastern Europe.